quicbit-js/qb-cycle0/readme.md

-# Finding a subset match that is may or may not be a perfect factor of the superset (may have remander)
+# Finding a subset that may or may not be a perfect factor of the superset (may have remainder)

-This problem relates to very large arrays that
+This problem relates to very large arrays that have patterns that should be discovered prior to completion, and if finding no pattern, should be handled as